The National Curriculum

 We aim to give our children the skills and opportunities to express themselves in a variety of media and forms through which they will develop their aesthetic awareness and appreciation.
 This will satisfy and further develop their creative instincts and needs.
 We endeavour to incorporate art into the cross curricular topics whilst ensuring that progressive skills and techniques are taught.
 We are aware of the importance of Art and Design in contributing to positive mental wellbeing.

 The children are given the opportunity to participate in singing and music making through which they will learn to appreciate a range of forms and styles of music.
 We aim for music making to be fun and enjoyable, both through actively taking part and enjoying the performances of others.
-Instrumental tuition is also given in the violin and guitar.
-We are working with the Music Service to deliver vocal lessons.
+Bolton Music Service work throughout all key stages and offer instrumental tuition in guitar, djembe drums and violin.

 We aim to provide all children with opportunities for the promotion of physical development and competence through gymnastics, outdoor activities, athletics, dance, games and swimming.
 Football and netball matches are arranged against local schools to allow the children who attend extra curricular clubs to experience competitive match play.
 The school enters children into a wide range of borough and cluster events including cross country, football, netball, rounders, swimming, athletics, boccia, tennis etc. At St Saviour we aim to foster an enjoyment of physical activities and actively promote healthy lifestyle choices.
 Our school teams are successful and provide a great opportunity for all children to participate in sports activities.
 We have recently been awarded the Schools’ second ‘Active Mark Gold’ for Excellence in Sport.

 This is a Church of England Voluntary Aided Primary School, which is firmly based on the teaching and practice of the Christian Faith.
 Your child will be expected to participate in all acts of daily worship and Religious Education lessons.
 This will enable children to encounter a wide range of different Faiths.
 We follow the Manchester Board of Education agreed syllabus for Religious Education.